 - The other folders in the Log Truss Components catalog contain items that can be used to create custom log trusses.
-For information about creating a custom log truss, see Help Database article 2781, How to Create a Log Truss.
+For information about creating a custom log truss, see the Related Articles section below.

-- Click the Select Objects button, then select the truss and:
+- Click the Select Objects button, select the truss and: